Reservoir Dogs: Production

 Quentin Tarantino had been working at Video Archives, a video store in Manhattan Beach, California, and originally planned to shoot the film with his friends on a budget of $30,000 in a 16 mm black-and-white format, with himself playing Mr. Pink and producer Lawrence Bender playing both Nice Guy Eddie and a police officer chasing Mr. Pink.
+According to Tarantino, the title Reservoir Dogs came about after a patron at the store misheard his film suggestion of Au revoir les enfants as "reservoir dogs".

 Bender gave the script to his acting teacher, whose wife gave the script to Harvey Keitel.
 Keitel liked it enough to sign as a co-producer so Tarantino and Bender would have an easier job finding funding; with his assistance, they raised $1.5 million.
 Keitel also paid for Tarantino and Bender to host casting sessions in New York, where the duo found Steve Buscemi, Michael Madsen, and Tim Roth.
 Tim Roth's agents originally wanted him to be Mr. Pink or Mr. Blonde, but he preferred Mr. Orange because he would "be an English actor pretending to be American playing a cop pretending to be a robber".
-Michael Madsen wanted to play Mr Pink and auditioned for that part but Tarantino insisted that he play Mr Blonde.
+Michael Madsen wanted to play Mr. Pink and auditioned for that part but Tarantino insisted that he play Mr. Blonde.
 Jon Cryer was asked to audition for the role of Mr. Pink, but he backed out at the last minute.
 James Woods was also considered for Mr. Pink, but his agent turned it down without telling him.
+Jeffrey Dean Morgan successfully read for the role of Mr Brown but Tarantino ultimately decided to play the part himself.
 Viggo Mortensen, George Clooney, Samuel L. Jackson and David Duchovny also read for roles.
+In June 1991, Tarantino directed a short film version of Reservoir Dogs as a proof of concept at the Sundance Institute.